C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 Present students with code blocks similar to these.

-Note: For a group of students who are very comfortable with coding and software in question, the blocks could be introduced at the same time.
-If this is a first exploration of coding or software, the sequence below is suggested.
+Note: For students who are very comfortable with coding, the blocks can be introduced at the same time.
+If this is a first exploration of coding or a coding program, the sequence below is suggested.

 • Advance () steps AND orient to ().